Take Me Bak 'OME

 In my loft I have boxes of Slade pin-ups, posters, interviews and clippings.
 They are going yellow with age and I thought that I should do something with them.
 I therefore decided to scan a load of them and put them on this website.
 In that way I can keep the memories and share the history with any fans that want to check this site.
 All the major Slade events are covered here:- The Lincoln Festival in 1972, Slade's London Palladium concert 1973, The NME Music Awards show 1973, the Earls Court gig , Don's accident, The filming of Flame, Slade emigrating to the USA in 1975, Jim and Nod's marriages, The Reading Festival, Nod getting beaten up in 1978 etc.

 I was suprised when I re-read many of these articles.
 I have realised that much of Slade's press was never quite as bad as I imagined.
-(I seemed to remember that the band received loads of bad press when they fell from grace with the public - but this really isn't so).
+(I seemed to remember that the band received loads of negative press when they fell from grace with the public - but this really isn't so).
 Many album and concert reviews were quite balanced - it was just that the writers were never so hooked on Slade as I was!
 Also, I was shocked at how many times Slade were featured in Jackie.
-I seem to have built up a big collection of Jackie features - probably inheirited from girl fans when they moved on to other bands.
-Some of the Jackie articles are very trivial - but it does seem that most of them were based on fact and they give a good insight into the private lives of the band.
+I seem to have built up a big collection of Jackie features - sometimes I inheirited articles from girl fans who I knew giving them to me when they moved on to other bands.
+Some of the Jackie articles are very trivial in content - but most of them were based on fact and they give a good insight into the private lives of the band.

 Advert for Slade at The Temple - 1970

-The one famous article that I have found and included is the Popswap article about Nod owning a pet tarantula called Sooty.
-Apparantly, at the time in 1973, Nod was bored doing press and one day decided to make out he had a pet tarantula.
+The one famous article that I have found again (and included on the Cuttings 1973 page) is the Popswap article about Nod owning a pet tarantula called Sooty.
+Apparantly, at the time this article was published in 1973, Nod was bored doing interviews.
+One day he decided to make out he owned a pet tarantula.
 The article was published, and then copied in many other magazines.
 Nod's tarantula story went global.
-For years later he was quizzed by press and fans about Sooty.
+For years later he was quizzed by press and fans about "Sooty".
 However he eventually decided enough was enough - and from 1978 onwards if anyone asked about Sooty he would announce that Sooty had sadly passed away.....

 I hope that you enjoy.